Relative Error Streaming Quantiles: Full Mergeability

 \subsection{Merge Operation}

-In this section, we describe a merge operation of our sketch, without assuming a foreknowledge of the total input size $n$.
+In this section, we describe the merge operation of our sketch, without assuming a foreknowledge of the total input size $n$.
 The description builds on Section~\ref{s:mergeOperation-simplified}, which outlines a simplified merge procedure under the assumption that a polynomial upper bound on $n$ is available.
-To facilitate the merge operation, each sketch maintains a list RelCompactors of its relative-compactors and the following variables: \begin{description}[nosep] \item{$H = $} index of the highest level with a relative-compactor in the sketch. \item{$n = $} size of the input currently summarized by the sketch. \item{$N = $} an upper bound on $n$, based on which the subsequent parameters $k$ and $B$ (defined below) are calculated. \item{$\hat{k} = $} a parameter that depends on the desired accuracy $\eps$ and failure probability $\delta$, namely, $\hat{k} = \eps^{-1}\cdot \sqrt{\ln(1/\delta)}$--- see~\eqref{eq:setk0-mergeability - stronger} in Section \ref{s:k0sec}.
+To facilitate the merge operation, each sketch maintains list \textsc{RelCompactors} of its relative-compactors and the following parameters: \begin{description}[nosep] \item{$H = $} index of the highest level with a relative-compactor in the sketch. \item{$n = $} size of the input currently summarized by the sketch. \item{$N = $} an upper bound on $n$, based on which the subsequent parameters $k$ and $B$ (defined below) are calculated. \item{$\hat{k} = $} a parameter that depends on the desired accuracy $\eps$ and failure probability $\delta$, namely, $\hat{k} = 4\eps^{-1}\cdot \sqrt{\ln(1/\delta)}$.

 Unlike $N$, the parameter $\hat{k}$ remains constant during the computation.
-The section size parameter $k$ (defined below) depends on $\hat{k}$ in addition to $N$. \item{$k = $} size of a buffer section. \item{$B = $} size of the buffer at each level. \end{description} The parameter $N$ is set similarly as in Section~\ref{s:unknownlength}, that is, it is equal to $N_i$ for some $i$, where $N_0 = \lceil 2^8\cdot \hat{k}\rceil$ and $N_{i+1} = N_i^2$.
-We set the parameters $k$ and $B$ based on $N$ similarly as in Section~\ref{s:analysis} (cf.\ Equation~\eqref{eq:setk}), namely,
+The section size parameter $k$ (defined below) depends on $\hat{k}$ in addition to $N$. \item{$k = $} size of a buffer section. \item{$B = $} size of the buffer at each level. \end{description}

-Note that compared to~\eqref{eq:setk}, we increase the constant factor in front of the ceiling function in the definition of $k$, which ensures that $k\ge 2^5$, and we increase the number of buffer sections by one.